Print Resize text

 HPV vaccine decision tool

 If you are unsure about getting the HPV vaccine for yourself or your child, try the HPV Vaccine Decision Tool.
-The tool asks about any questions or concerns you have about the vaccine and provides you with the information you need to reach a decision that you are comfortable with.
+The tool asks about any questions or concerns you have about the vaccine and gives you the information you need to make a decision you’re comfortable with.

 Our work takes place on historical and contemporary Indigenous lands, including the territories of Treaty 6, Treaty 7 & Treaty 8 and the homeland of the Métis Nation of Alberta and 8 Métis Settlements.
 We also acknowledge the many Indigenous communities that have been forged in urban centres across Alberta.